-Nue has opened up in the Annex, a place virtually barren of clothing stores, but thirty-somethings, cute moms, and those looking for nice work-wear now have a reason to visit.
+Nue is a place that gives thirty-somethings, cute moms, and those looking for nice work-wear a reason to visit.

 Ever heard of "immediates"?
 They're the sort of cheap-and-cheerful, synthetic-fabric clothes that contemporary boutiques sometimes use as filler alongside their more fashion-forward lines and independent brands.